JahwonGrant/hr-analytics-employee-retention/README.md

 - Deliver insights through visual dashboards for HR executives
 - Demonstrate full-cycle analytics from data to business value

-🧠 Key Business Questions I have
+🧠 Key Business Questions that raise concerns
 - What employee characteristics are associated with high attrition?
 - Which departments or job roles have the highest turnover?
 - How do satisfaction, work-life balance, and tenure impact attrition?
 - Can we predict who is most likely to leave next?

 🧰 Tools & Technologies I will be using
-- Languages: Python, SQL (optional)
+- Languages: Python, SQL (Will define and document after reviewing the dataset)
 - Libraries: pandas, numpy, matplotlib, seaborn, scikit-learn, xgboost
-- Dashboards: Power BI or Tableau
+- Dashboards: Power BI or Tableau ( Will define post analysis of dataset)
 - Platform: Jupyter Notebooks + GitHub

 📁 Dataset